ossf/great-mfa-project/invitation.md

 Please let us know how many you'd like by 2021-12-20 (and preferably sooner).
 We can provide your project up to ??5 Titan tokens from Google and ??5 Yubikey tokens from GitHub.
 If you'd use more, let us know that, we might be able to give you more.
-Please also tell us an email address where we can privately send you the coupon codes to do this.
+Please *also* tell us an email address where we can *privately* send you the coupon codes to get the tokens.
+The coupon codes are use-once, so make sure you can keep them private.

 These tokens are being provided free-of-charge by Google and GitHub through the Open Source Security Foundation (OpenSSF)'s